WLUB/OpcodeOdyssey/Readme.md

 - `D`: Move player to the right.
 - `S`: Move player down.
 - `W`: Move player up.
+- Throw a ball using the arrow keys

 ## Code Description